Adam Schiff Says Rudy Giuliani Will Be Subpoenaed

 In face of the accusations, Giuliani has been appearing on cable news shows, railing against the Democratic Party, advocating for Trump, and accusing the House of Representatives of launching a witch hunt in what he claims is an effort to bring his most prominent client down.

-Giuliani has also said that he would be willing to to testify before the House Intelligence Committee, provided that the president allows him to do so.
+Giuliani has also said that he would be willing to testify before the House Intelligence Committee, provided that the president allows him to do so.

 The Bidens are doing all they can to silence me, this is why! pic.twitter.com/Qp1MOgKNuD